 With fresh piercings or dangling jewelry, avoid wearing clothes which could cause irritation.
 If you have a lovely dangling belly button piece yet plan on wearing tight, high-waisted shorts, this clothing choice could snag or pull at your piercing.
 If you’ve just gotten a nipple or two pierced, be aware that putting on bras or other tight-fitting clothing could cause some discomfort if you aren’t delicate enough.
 But worry not.
 With time, you’ll be able to pull and tug at the pierced holes with ease.
 But even then, you must be careful not to pull at the jewelry in a way which will cause the piece to come apart.

 Body and facial piercings aren’t high maintenance.
 It’s mostly the bit at the beginning which requires some routine aspect of proper care.
 But if you stick with it, you’ll be left with an awesome, healthy piercing.
 The piercing that took the longest time to heal on me was my tragus.
 It took months.
 It got inflamed once or twice.
 Mysterious bumps and cysts appeared.
 Despite having short hair, there was always something that ended up messing with it.
 Even after it healed, it still decided to be ornery.
 Just recently, I thought I had lost the tragus ball.
-But despite everything it’s put me through, it makes me proud to realise that with determination and persistence I can make even the stubbornest piercing hold fast.
+But despite everything it’s put me through, it makes me proud to realize that with determination and persistence I can make even the stubbornest piercing hold fast.
 Sometimes it just takes taking care of an obstinate piercing to know what you are capable of.
 These piercings aren’t high maintenance.
 They just need someone to keep an eye on them from time to time.

 Insert and remove your body jewelry properly

 When inserting your body jewelry, do so in a well-lit room.
-Preferably, do it on floor that doesn’t have thick carpet.
+Preferably, do it on the floor that doesn’t have thick carpet.
 This way, you can easily recover small balls and settings should you accidentally drop them.
 If you must insert the jewelry over a sink, be sure to plug the sink’s drain.
 Otherwise, parts of your jewelry could get lost if they get dropped.
-As gold is a soft metal, and most body jewelry items contains threaded components that unscrew and tighten to insert the jewelry, it is important to know how to correctly use the threads without damaging them.
+As gold is a soft metal, and most body jewelry items contain threaded components that unscrew and tighten to insert the jewelry, it is important to know how to correctly use the threads without damaging them.

 To insert, you should insert the piercing jewelry backing into your piercing from behind.
 Push the backing as far into your piercing as possible.
 Insert the charm, ball or setting into the backing and rotate right, or clockwise.
-This will tighten the front of the item, and will require 5-6 complete turns to fully tighten.
+This will tighten the front of the item and will require 5-6 complete turns to fully tighten.
 Be careful not to over tighten the charm, ball, or setting.
 This could potentially break the threads and damage your item.
 Remove front charm, ball, or setting from the backing by holding the backing in one hand and turning the former piece.
 You’ll turn it left or counter clockwise with the other hand.
 Rotate the charm 5-6 times to completely remove the charm from the backing.

 Our standard segment rings are a great alternative to captive bead rings.
 A segment of each hoop can be unclipped, the hoop then inserted into your piercing, and the segment clipped back into the hoop to form a seamless circle.
 The segment is held in by tension.
 There is no clasp or hinge.